JeanLebrument/NSObject-MethodCallDependingType/README.md

  */
 - (void)constructMethodsListForRouting:(NSArray *)typesList FromClass:(Class)className;
 ```
-3.
-4. Set a Dictionnary with the method names already parsed
+######      ⇒ Second: The category parses the method namesSet a Dictionnary with the method names already parsed

 Be carreful, you can set your own dictionnary parsed with method names.
 But if the dictionnary doesn't respect the architecture the category will no longer work.